 Logical router interfaces should not be created on two different dvPortgroups with the same VLAN ID if two networks are in different vSphere distributed switches, but the two vSphere distributed switches share the same hosts.
 In other words, logical router interfaces can be created on two different networks with the same VLAN ID if the two dvPortgroups are in two different vSphere distributed switches, as long as the vSphere distributed switches do not share a host.

-Avoid placing it on the same host as one or more of its upstream ESGs if you use ESGs in an ECMP setup.
-You can use DRS anti-affinity rules to enforce this, reducing the impact of host failure on logical router forwarding.
+When selecting placement of a logical router virtual appliance, avoid placing it on the same host as one or more of its upstream ESGs if you use ESGs in an ECMP setup.
+You can use DRS anti-affinity rules to enforce this, thus reducing the impact of host failure on logical router forwarding.
 This guideline does not apply if you have one upstream ESG by itself or in HA mode.
 For more information, see the VMware NSX for vSphere Network Virtualization Design Guide at https://communities.vmware.com/docs/DOC-27683.

 - In the vSphere Web Client, navigate to Home > Networking & Security > NSX Edges.

 - Select Logical (Distributed) Router and type a name for the device.

 This name appears in your vCenter inventory.
 The name should be unique across all logical routers within a single tenant.

 Optionally, you can also enter a hostname.
 This name appears in the CLI.
 If you do not specify the host name, the Edge ID, which gets created automatically, is displayed in the CLI.

 Optionally, you can enter a description and tenant.

 - (Optional) Deploy an edge appliance.

 Deploy Edge Appliance is selected by default.
 An edge appliance (also called a logical router virtual appliance) is required for dynamic routing and the logical router appliance's firewall, which applies to logical router pings, SSH access, and dynamic routing traffic.